A melancholy day.

 Last Thursday, my sweet grandma lost her battle with leukemia.
 She was diagnosed just under a month ago, and now she's gone.

 Sidetrack!
 Trying to greatly change the overall look for my trusty page.
-Insights regarding the sweet design at http://serresprimavera.ca?
-Absolutely a superb yard tips online whenever necessary inside the MARYLAND location.
+Insights regarding the sweet design at http://www.iloverenovations.ca/?
+Absolutely a very good renovation expert whenever necessary inside the Nova Scotia location.
 Make a remark.
 Appreciated!

 It all seems like a blur to me.
 I had talked to her on the phone right before her diagnosis was confirmed, and she'd wanted so badly to feel better and to watch her great grand babies grow up.